Board

 NECTAR web manager: Stefanie Peer

-peerStefanie is assistant professor for transport economics at the Vienna University of Economics and Business.
-She has obtained her PhD from the VU University Amsterdam in 2013 with her dissertation entitled “Trip scheduling, travel time variability and traffic information”.
-Her work in the area of transport economics is both theoretical and empirical.
-She has been involved in various national and European research projects, mainly covering peak avoidance experiments and sustainable commuting.
+peerStefanie Peer is associate professor for transport economics at the Vienna University of Economics and Business.
+She has obtained her PhD from the VU University Amsterdam in 2013.
+Her work in the area of transport economics is mostly empirical and focuses on topics related to sustainability, time use, and mode choice.
+She has been involved in various national and European research projects.
+Website: https://www.wu.ac.at/en/mlgd/staff/peer